When a Coroner investigates a death or a fire or explosion, the court gathers a range of documents. The

 If you are

-not the senior next-of-kin you will also need to send
+not the senior next-of-kin you will need to state the reasons why you are seeking access to coronial documents and also send

 proof of your relationship to the deceased person such as a birth certificate.